You upgrade the vSphere Replication appliance and the vSphere Replication server by using a downloadable ISO image.

 What to do next

-If your infrastructure uses more than one vSphere Replication Server, you must upgrade all vSphere Replication Server instances to version 6.5.
+- If your infrastructure uses more than one vSphere Replication Server, you must upgrade all vSphere Replication Server instances to version 8.2 on the protected and the recovery site.